gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changes to Groovy and Scala plugins

 - The Groovy plugin no longer defines the `groovy` configuration.
-- The Groovy plugin no longer defines the `scalaTools` configuration.
+- The Scala plugin no longer defines the `scalaTools` configuration.

 ### Removed deprecated command line options